BSVogler/warmWaterConsumptionComputerVision/README.md

 - white balance by using RGB average
 - look for yellow and blue spot
 - calculate angle between the spots to correct image rotation
+- improve accuracy of angle by tracking white/blue edge
 - take segment some pixels above
 - scan horizontally for maximum gradient to find central line
 - find borders of digit box by using first gradient above a threshold
-- segment equally
+- split in equally sized parts to obtain digits
-- use ocr software "tesseract"
+- use ocr software "tesseract" on every digit